metno/weatherapi-docs/doc/AreaForecastJSON.md

 The interval which the forecast is valid for is specified in the `when` attribute, as (more or less) defined by the GeoJSON-T and JSON-FG standards.

-Each forecast has a `forecasttype` attribute, which is either `sea` or `normal`.
+Each forecast has a `forecasttype` attribute, which for land and coast is always `normal`.
-This is an internal code which is of no use for external users.
+Other values are expected to follow when more forecasts are converted to GeoJSON.

 The actual forecast then follows in the `text` attribute, using UTF-8 encoding.